Po3Tato/homeops-as-code/terraform/vultr/README.md

 - `instance_hostnames_list`: Instance hostnames

 ## Notes
-- Uses `vhf-1c-2gb` plan by default (High-Frequency VPS)
+- My go to VPS is the `vhf-1c-2gb` plan by default (High-Frequency VPS)
-- Backups enabled by default
-- Plan to add WAF playbook
+- I plan to add a WAF playbook in future updates